ferrannp/react-native-sync-adapter/README.md

 * To run tasks on the background using JavaScript, this library uses [Headles JS](https://facebook.github.io/react-native/docs/headless-js-android.html) which is currently supported only on Android.
 You can vote for the related issue [here](https://productpains.com/post/react-native/headless-js-for-ios)

-App in the foreground:
-* Syncs will only trigger if the app is **not** in the foreground.
-Check out the blog post mentioned above to read more about this and how to mitigate it

 ## Getting started

 ```